evanx/redex/docs/redisRouting.md

 #### Reply and error handling

-The importer gets an exporter's promise, or a chain of promises, and chains that within a timeout promise.
+The importer gets an exporter's promise, or a chain of promises, and chains this within a timeout promise.

 In the event of a timeout or some other error, this exception is caught by the importer as follows:
 ```javascript